Who Investigates Non-Profit Organizations?

 How audits are triggered

 Anyone can file a complaint (called a referral) against an EO for potential noncompliance with tax rules.
-Complainants can be the members of the organization, donors and grantors, the general public, government agencies, the State, and members or part of the IRS.
+Complainants can be the members of the organization, donors, grantors, the general public, government agencies, the State, and even competitors.
+To make a referral of an EO, submit Form 13909, Tax Exempt Organization Complaint (Referral) Form.
+Form 13909, and any supporting documentation, can be submitted via mail to IRS EO Classification, Mail Code 4910DAL, 1100 Commerce St., Dallas, TX 75242-1198, by fax to 214-413-5415, or by email to [email protected].

 Noncompliance with Fundraising and Solicitation Requirements